+Injured Due To An Intersection Accident?

-Thanks to sovereign immunity law, a government entity is not liable when a light is out unless you can prove they had actual knowledge and failed to timely act to fix it.
+    Thanks to sovereign immunity law, a government entity is not liable when a

+    light is out unless you can prove they had actual knowledge and failed to

+    timely act to fix it.
 This is a tough burden to prove.

-How the Driver with a Green Light Can Also Be at Fault
+    Can the Driver with a Green Light Also Be at Fault?

     Running a red light is negligence as a matter of law.
-However, that does not mean the driver who runs the red light is always 100% liable for the damages.
-The driver who has a green light still has a duty to keep a proper lookout.
-As a driver approaches an intersection, this means looking both ways to be sure it is clear before you enter.
-This is basically a duty to avoid an accident when possible.
-Failure to do so can result in both drivers being found negligent and the jury apportioning liability between the two.
+However, that does not

+    mean the driver who runs the red light is always 100% liable for the

+    damages.
+The driver who has a green light still has a duty to keep a proper

+    lookout.
+As a driver approaches an intersection, this means looking both

+    ways to be sure the coast is clear before you enter.
+This is basically a

+    duty to avoid an accident when possible.
+Failure to do so can result in both

+    drivers being found negligent and the jury apportioning liability between

+    the two.

     Turning Across Traffic

-When a driver in an intersection is attempting to make a left turn across oncoming traffic, he has a duty to yield right of way.
-Failure to do so may not only result in a broadside collision but may also constitute negligence.
+    When a driver in an intersection is attempting to make a left turn across

+    oncoming traffic, he has a duty to yield right of way.
+Failure to do so may

+    not only result in a broadside collision but may also constitute negligence.

     However, it is not always negligent.
-For example, if the approaching driver has no lights on at night so the turning vehicle cannot see him, this may result in a finding that the approaching driver’s negligence was a majority cause of the collision.
-Thus, the facts will determine who is at fault in these situations.
+For example, if the approaching driver

+    has no lights on at night so the turning vehicle cannot see him, this may

+    result in a finding that the approaching driver’s negligence was a majority

+    cause of the collision.
+Thus, the facts will determine who is at fault in

+    these situations.

     Failing to Maintain a Safe Distance